thoughtworks/arthritiscampaign/README.md

 	>git clone git://github.com/thoughtworks/arthritiscampaign.git

-You have ssh key setup for the github account, you can get a full permission repository using following command:
+Or if you have ssh key setup for the github account, you can get a full permission repository using following command:

     >git clone git@github.com:thoughtworks/arthritiscampaign.git